strimzi/proposals/050-Kafka-Node-Pools.md

 In the future, we should try to improve the Cruise Control support to make this process easier (maybe with a new rebalance mode `move-broker` or something similar).
 This is however not part of this proposal.
+Until this is implemented, the partition replicas can be moved also using the `kafka-reassign-partitions.sh` tool.

 Despite the risks and limitations, having the ability to be able to move the nodes between node pools is still desired and might be useful.
 So it should still be supported, even if it might not be part of the initial implementation.

 ### Deletion of the `KafkaNodePool` resource

-When the `KafkaNodePool` resource belonging to an existing Kafka cluster is deleted, all the resources belonging to it and managed by it will be deleted.
+When the `KafkaNodePool` resource belonging to an existing Kafka cluster is deleted, all the resources belonging to it and managed by it will be deleted as well.
 This will also include the Pods and other resources.
 The PVCs will be deleted only if the `deleteClaim` flag was set to `true` in the storage configuration.
 While it is possible that the user deleted the `KafkaNodePool` by mistake, once the resource is deleted, there is not much the operator can do about it.